zxgineng/deepnlp/Named-Entity-Recognition/BiLSTM-CRF/README.md

 Run all evaluation on the test data

 Dataset: self-made
-I combined several small datasets together, of which tagging standards are not consistent.
+I combined several small datasets together, of which tagging standards are inconsistent.
-This makes a big **negative** impact on evaluation score.
+This makes a **negative** impact on evaluation score.

 |train loss|eval loss|